If you want to learn how to clean an Alaskan Malamute’s teeth, you’ve come to the right place.

 The earlier you get started cleaning a malamute’s teeth, the better.
 Starting early allows them to get used to the routine and to fight you less.

-- Dog toothbrush: Today, there are dog toothbrushes that fit on your finger, granting you easy access into their mouth.
-On top of that, they are custom-fitting to dog’s teeth.
+- Dog toothbrush: Today, most dog toothbrushes fit on your finger, granting you easy access to their mouth.
+On top of that, they are custom-fitting to dogs’ teeth.

 Veterinarians recommend that you brush your Malamute’s teeth every day, but state 2-3 times a week is sufficient.
 Here is how to brush your Alaskan Malamute’s teeth:

 - Open the dog’s mouth by pinching the back corners.
 This gives you access to their teeth.
-If they are well-trained and adjusted, you won’t need further steps to access their mouth.
+You won’t need further steps to access their mouth if they are well-trained and adjusted.

 - Start at the molars and move forward.
 Brush similarly to how you would brush your teeth, being as thorough as possible.

 - Repeat once a day or as often as possible.

 Including brushing your dog’s teeth in your daily routine can be cumbersome.
 While you should still aim to brush their teeth daily, there are dental treats that can help to keep their teeth clean.